carpentries-incubator/workflows-nextflow/episodes/03-channels.md

 We can change the default options for the `fromPath` method to give an error if the file doesn't exist using the `checkIfExists` parameter.
 In Nextflow, method parameters are separated by a `,` and parameter values specified with a colon `:`.

-If we execute a nextflow script with the contents below .
+If we execute a Nextflow script with the contents below .
 It will run and not produce an output.
-This likely not what we want.
+This is likely not what we want.

 ~~~
 ch = Channel.fromPath( 'data/chicken/reads/*.fq.gz' )